 Compulsory Microchipping England Scotland and Wales

-All dog owners and keepers of dogs in England Scotland and Wales will be legally required to have their pet microchipped when a new law is introduced next year.
+All dog owners and keepers of dogs in England Scotland and Wales are legally required to have their pet microchipped

-From April 6, 2016 any owner or keeper whose dog is not chipped could face a fine of £500 if they fail to act when warned.
+Since April 6, 2016, any owner or keeper whose dog is not chipped could face a fine of £500 if they fail to act when warned.

 - All puppies must be chipped and registered on an approved database before they hit the age of 8 weeks.

 - It does not matter if a person is not the owner – the law applies to the dog's "keeper".

 - Keepers found not to have had their dog chipped will be issued a warning.
 They will then have 21 days to act.
 Fines of £500 can be issued if keepers fail to do so.

 - The law will be enforced by local authorities such as councils, plus police and PCSOs.
 Other persons may also be given permission to enforce the law – for example, RSPCA officers may be authorised.
 On a personal basis, I do hope the RSPCA is not involved.

 - A dog microchip is about twice the size of a grain of rice.
 However, for smaller dogs there are smaller microchips available if required.

 The term owner will not be used, it will be Keepers and Keepership rather than owner and ownership.
 This act means pups will be traceable right the way back to the breeder and hopefully, this will reduce the practice of illegal puppy farming and possibly inherited diseases, aggression and illegal dogs.

 You had initially until the 5th April 2016 to get the dog microchipped, whatever age of the dog.
 If your dog is found to not have been chipped you will be issued a warning and 21 days to act and get the dog chipped.